pranavlathigara/awesome-iOS-Library-Curator/README.md

 - **AFNetworking**: Probably the most "starred" iOS project on Github, and for good reason.
 AFNetworking wraps most of the complicated NSURLSession / HTTP / Core Data into one easy to use library.
 - **ReactiveCocoa**: If you haven't heard about this one, well, you're in for a serious treat.
 This lib makes your iOS code _Functional_ and _Reactive_.
 - **Mantle**: A great lib for creating Model objects in iOS.
 Normally, this requires a ton of boilerplate code.
 Now, it doesn't have to!
 - **RESTKit**: A fantastic library for making REST type requests in iOS with WEB services relatively painless.
+It provides a powerful object mapping engine that seamlessly integrates with Core Data and a simple set of networking primitives for mapping HTTP requests and responses built on top of AFNetworking.
+It has an elegant, carefully designed set of APIs that make accessing and modeling RESTful resources feel almost magical.
-- **Masonry**: You got autolayout issue?
+- **Masonry**: You got autolayout issues?
 Don't like using storyboards?
-Use this instead!
+Hate autolyout code?
+(I know I do!)
+Use this library instead!
 - **Objection**: Dependency Injection in objective-c made sooo much easier with this.
 A great great lib
 - **Specta**: A light-weight TDD / BDD framework for Objective-C & Cocoa.
 This makes testing your code a piece of cake
 - **Expecta**: A matcher framework that works fantastically with Specta. expect(**expecta**).to.beAwesome() for testing your ReactiveCocoa code